 Why: BPA Chemicals

 The linings of the tin cans have a resin which contains bisphenol-A, or BPA.
 This is a synthetic estrogen that has been linked to heart disease, high blood pressure, diabetes, heart disease, and even obesity.

 Breast Cancer Fund publicized its test results on canned foods marketed to kids and found that Campbell’s soups had some of the highest levels.

-The Food and Drug Administration has acknowledged there may be good reason to concerned; it supports efforts to replace BPA or minimize its levels in canned food.
+The Food and Drug Administration has acknowledged there may be a good reason to concerned; it supports efforts to replace BPA or minimize its levels in canned food.